 Q: Buick key cutting – who can cut a new Buick key for my car? can I get it done at any hardware store or should I go to an automotive locksmith or dealer? what is the procedure and how much does it cost?

-The next image is of laser key on laser cutting machine:
+The next image is of a laser key on a laser cutting machine: